opulencephp/docs/console.md

 Jim    - Gaffigan - pale
 ```

-There are few useful functions for customizing the padding formatter:
+There are a few useful functions for customizing the padding formatter:

 * `setEOLChar()`
   * Sets the end-of-line character